 bueno un saludo a todos y gracias por antcipado.

-No,de eso estoy segura ya las cambie por otras la primera vez,bucare el comentario que hace tc al respecto para ponerlo en el post,dice que tiene un conflicto ,yo tampoco se como puede afecta al funcionamiento de la tarjeta la ram pero comenzo a funcionar bien el ordenador en el momento que le quite los modulos de memopria...... :shock: ............gracias igualmete,
+No,de eso estoy segura ya las cambie por otras la primera vez,bucare el comentario que hace tc al respecto para ponerlo en el post,dice que tiene un conflicto ,yo tampoco se como puede afecta al funcionamiento de la tarjeta la ram pero comenzo a funcionar bien el ordenador en el momento que le quite los modulos de memopria...... ............gracias igualmete,

 saludos